agraef/midizap/README.md

 CC60> XK_Right
 ~~~

-(The corresponding "bidirectional" translations, which are indicated with the `=` and `~` suffixes, are not often used with keyboard and mouse translations.
+(The corresponding "bidirectional" translations, which are indicated with the `=` and `~` suffixes, are rarely used with keyboard and mouse translations.
 Same goes for the special `SHIFT` token.
 Thus we'll discuss these in later sections, see *MIDI Translations* and *Shift State* below.)

 Data messages can also have a *step size* associated with them, which enables you to downscale pressure, controller and pitch bend changes.
 The default step size is 1 (no scaling).
 To change it, the desired step size is written in brackets immediately after the message token, but before the increment suffix.
 Thus, e.g., `CC1[2]+` denotes a sequence to be executed once whenever the controller increases by an amount of 2.
 As another (more useful) example, `PB[1170]` will give you 7 steps up and down, which is useful to emulate a shuttle wheel with the pitch bend wheel available on many MIDI keyboards.
 For instance, we might map this to the `"j"` and `"k"` keys used to control the playback speed in various video editors as follows: